iamdcj/es-whatever/src/Bindings/let/README.md

 #### Differences to `var`

-`let` statements will not be attached to the global object, `var`s will.
+When declared in the global lexical environment `let` statements will not be attached to the global object, whereas `var`s do become a member of the global object.

 ```
 let foo = "bar";